A Growing Food Industry Hub

 Why do companies like Wakefern Food Corporation, the nation’s largest retailer-owned cooperative choose New Jersey?
 Simple!
 It’s the State’s strategic location and transportation infrastructure.
 Atalanta, the largest privately held food importer in the U.S., and others chose to put down roots and grow in our Garden State, too.

-The Port of New York and New Jersey, the third largest port in North America and the largest maritime cargo center on the East Coast, makes it easy to import and export food products.
+The Port of New York and New Jersey, the 3rd busiest port in North America and the largest on the East Coast, make it easy to import and export food products.

 Many food companies are equally attracted to the State’s affordable real estate, which offers them a good deal more space for the money than neighboring New York.